gbrammer/msaexp/docs/msaexp/notes.rst

 All filter+grating combinations are shown below.

-Note that there is more dependence of the gap location on shutter row for the PRISM, the safest regions with complete spectra are `x > 90` in Q3, Q4 and `x < 180` in Q1, Q2.
+Note that there is more dependence of the gap location on shutter row for the PRISM.
+The safest regions with complete spectra are `x > 90` in Q3, Q4 and `x < 180` in Q1, Q2.

 .. image :: figures/nirspec_detector_gap_clear_prism.png
   :width: 200